Please Note: The face-to-face Computer Advice sessions are currently cancelled due to the ongoing corona virus situation.

-We are offering an email and a phone Computer Advice Service over the summer.
-The email addresses and the Computer Helper phone numbers for this service are published in the June enews, emailed to Aughton & Ormskirk U3A members on 29th June.
-Please retain that email for future reference to Helper contact details.
+We are offering an email and a phone Computer Advice Service at present.
+The email addresses and the Computer Helper phone numbers for this service were published in the August e-news, emailed to Aughton & Ormskirk U3A members on 31st August.
+Please retain that email for future reference to find Adviser contact details.

-Queries can be sent in at any time.
-They will be dealt with as soon as possible, hopefully within 24 hours.
+Advice can be sought by telephone at any reasonable time (Monday – Saturday 9:00 – 17:00) Try another adviser if no reply on your first try.
+Queries can be sent in by e-mail at any time. (firstname.lastname@example.org) They will be dealt with as soon as possible, hopefully within 24 hours.
 Queries should be limited to those connected with software, including dealing with smart phone problems, digital photography issues, and especially with digital communication matters.
 (We are not able to deal with hardware problems.)

 We do fully understand the government desire that we should strictly adhere to the ongoing social exclusion restrictions.
 It is therefore of vital importance that we can communicate with the outside world.
 So do please contact us if we can be of any help.

 If you have a problem with your computer or you don’t know how to do something on it, and you need some advice, come along.
 If you have a laptop, tablet or smartphone, bring it along with you.
 We give personal one-to-one help on usage and problems including email and attachments, processing photos, security, computer networks, social networking etc.

 No appointments are needed.
 But please check availability over holidays periods such as Christmas, Easter and Summer.

 For more information (or if you would like to offer any help), please contact Willem Wiechers on 01695 573744 or email on email@example.com.

 We also sometimes hold Computer Tutorials on specific topics.
 Everyone is welcome to these too.
 And offers to run a Tutorial are particularly welcome.